Quantum-Accelerators/quacc/docs/user/settings/settings.md

 !!!
 Tip "When is This Method Ideal?"

-    This approach is ideal for fine-tuned modifications to settings within your workflow and for debugging scenarios (e.g. in a Jupyter Notebook).
+    This approach is ideal for fine-tuned modifications to settings within your workflow.